codeforkansascity/address-api/INSTALL/README.md

 ````

-You should not beable to browse to the following
+You should now be able to browse to the following

 ````
 http://dev-api.codeforkc.local/address-attributes/V0/210%20W%2019TH%20TER%20FL%201%2C?city=Kansas%20City&state=mo